 Cars contribute 90% to the total vehicle growth with a sixfold increase due to bigger incomes and rising travel demand.
 The number of trucks on the road is predicted to double given forecast growth for freight, which could increase by almost 2.5 times by 2030.

 Improvements in the efficiency of cars can only curb activity growth in less than a quarter of provinces, including megacities such as Shanghai and Beijing.
 These areas have constrained emissions because their vehicle numbers have approached saturation point, and growth in the number of journeys, and length of journeys, is slowing.

-But outside these areas, growth in vehicle activity will rise sharply, particularly in fast-growing southern provinces of Jiangxi, Sichuan and Jiangsu, The vast numbers of new cars and trucks in these areas will dominate the growth of vehicle greenhouse gas (GHG) emissions in the next 15 years and will require much tougher policies from government.
+But outside these areas, growth in vehicle activity will rise sharply, particularly in fast-growing southern provinces of Jiangxi, Sichuan and Jiangsu, The vast numbers of new cars and trucks in these areas will dominate the growth of vehicle greenhouse gas (GHG) emissions in the next 15 years and will require much tougher policies

 The implemented measures to cut vehicle GHG emissions can be broadly divided into two categories: Those that reduce activity in vehicle use and improve fuel efficiency.